-A title company does all the research to insure that a property has clear title.
+A title insurance company does all the research to insure that a property has clear title.
 Making sure that a property is clear of all legal encumbrances is the job of a title insurance company.

 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.